Chen-Abudi/mini-tic-tac-toe/README.md

 Developed by Grace Chen Abudi 👩🏽‍💻

-## Overview
+## 📢 Overview:

 - Intro
+- Technologies
-- Technologies & Techniques
+- Techniques

-## Intro
+## 🔎 Intro:

 This is a practice project game called Mini Tic Tac Toe in React.

-## Technologies & Techniques
+## 🛠️ Technologies:

 - React
 - JavaScript
+- CSS
+- Vite

+---

+## 🔧 Techniques:

 - Two-Way Binding
 - Lifting State Up
-- Deriving & sharing states across components
+- Deriving & Sharing states across components
+- Lifting computed values up
+- Deriving computed Values from other computed values

 **`Shoutout to Maximilian Schwarzmüller for this project, the exercises and for the React course in Udemy.`**